pkarsy/AutomaticSchoolBellTimer/README.md

 - Not capable of switching to Daylight savings time.
 Even WIFI plugs have problems on this.
 - Computer based solutions suffer from complexity and unreliability.
 Operating system updates, broken harware, high electricity consumption, audio equipment maintainance, are some of the drawbacks.
 - Wall WIFI plugs like TUYA, sonoff etc have almost always the problem with limited number of timers.
 Every one needs a different mobile application, and they can ONLY be controlled by their modile app.
 - Especially WIFI plugs cannot be used as [dry(no voltage) contacts](https://en.wikipedia.org/wiki/Dry_contact) (See **electrical connection**).
+Most of the time this is a deal braker (see electrical connection).
-- Wifi based timers do not have internal battery backed RTC, and without network, will lose the time.
+- Wifi based timers do not have internal battery backed RTC, and without network even temporarily, will lose the time.
 - Limited/No protection from moisture and dust.

 ### Another solution to protect the web page(additonally/instead of password).
 Use a wifi Access Point which is dedicated for the bell.
 This can be an old unused acces point.
 This way any changes to the primary network do not disturb the bell.
-To be able to access the Tasmota Web Page you have to connect to the same AP, so you have to keep the AP/passord somewere.
+To be able to access the Tasmota Web Page you have to connect to the same AP, so you have to keep the AP/password somewere.
 Or it can be a second("Guest") access point available via the configuration page of many commercial Access Points.